19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 (6) The Authority may act notwithstanding any vacancy in its membership.

-(7) Subject to the provisions of this Act, the Authority may make standing orders to regulate its own procedure, and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.
+(7) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Authority may make standing orders to regulate its own procedure, and, in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.

+[Act 5 of 2018 wef 01/04/2018]

 Validity of acts of members